This Day In Music: January 26

 January 25 ~ Birthdays/All ~ January 27

-January 26, 2023 ~ Pianist, organist Dean Daughtry passed away ~ Keyboardist for Classics IV after Joe Wilson left. present on the 1968 Billboard Hot 100 top 10 hit Spooky.
-Co-founding and sole constant member of the Atlanta Rhythm Section, known for hits such as So In To You and Imaginary Lover ~ Daughtry was born in 1946
+January 26, 2023 ~ Pianist, organist Dean Daughtry, full name William Dean Daughtry, passed away in Huntsville, Alabama, USA ~ Keyboardist for Classics IV after Joe Wilson left, appearing on the 1968 Billboard Hot 100 top 10 hit Spooky.
+Co-founding and sole constant member of the Atlanta Rhythm Section, with whom he recorded about a dozen albums.
+The band is best known for the late 1970s Billboard Hot 100 top 10 hits So In To You and Imaginary Lover.
+Other well known songs include Doraville, I'm Not Gonna Let It Bother Me Tonight, and Do It Or Die ~ Daughtry was born in 1946

 January 26, 2012 ~ Douglas Clare Fischer, commonly known as keyboardist, composer, arranger Clare Fischer, passed away in Los Angeles, California, USA ~ Known for songs such as Morning and Pensative.
 Worked with Donald Byrd, Dizzy Gillespie, Joe Pass, Bud Shank, and others.
 Also worked as an arranger for numerous pop and R&B acts including Rufus, Chaka Khan, Prince, Robert Palmer, Paul McCartney, Céline Dion, Elvis Costello, the Roots, d'Angelo, Sheila E, Michael Jackson, Amy Grant, João Gilberto, Paula Abdul, Natalie Cole, and Branford Marsalis ~ Fischer was born in 1928